rautio/react-analyzer/README.md

 - **Infinite re-render loops** from unstable hook dependencies
 - **Unnecessary re-renders** from inline objects in props and derived state anti-patterns
 - **Broken memoization** when React.memo components receive unstable props
+- **Stale closures and race conditions** from non-functional state updates
 - **Derived state bugs** from useState mirroring props via useEffect

 Built with Go and tree-sitter for blazing-fast analysis.